Skip to content

 Nightclubs operate under tighter ID protocols than most bars.
 A typical club has a doorman, a scanner station, a separate cashier handling cover, and floor managers who watch for second-tier compliance issues like overserving.
 Each station has the authority to refuse or hold an ID, which changes the calculus around fake IDs significantly compared to a corner bar.

 This guide walks through what nightclub door staff actually do, the scanner equipment most clubs run, why a flagged ID at a club rarely ends with a polite refusal, and how the secondary ID and wristband systems work.
-For broader context on how ID checks operate across settings, see how bouncers check IDs.
+For broader context on how ID checks operate across settings, see what bouncers look for at the door, and for the lower-friction comparison point of a sit-down dinner, see restaurants vs bars ID checks in 2026.

 Why Nightclubs Are Stricter Than Bars